kkapre/EMG-Decomposition/README.md

 Place data "EMG_example_2_fs_2k.csv" in the same directory to run.
 ### EMG_Decomposition_Report.pdf
-Analysis sumamry with figures and results
+Analysis summary with figures and results